jnahan/equitable-syllabus-project/src/markdown/syllabus-guide.md

 ### **Statement On Use Of Electronic Devices**

 Laptops and other electronic devices are essential tools for learning and interaction in classrooms.
-However, they can create distractions that hinder students' ability to actively participate and engage.
+However, they can create distractions that hinder students" ability to actively participate and engage.
 Please be mindful of the ways in which these devices can affect the learning environment.

 ### **Statement On Title IX**